Irish military diaspora: Austria and Austria-Hungary

 Baron Dermot Kavanagh († 1739) of Ballyane, County Wexford, served from his youth in the Imperial Army and took part in campaigns in Hungary, Italy and Flanders.
 At the imperial and royal court of Vienna he held the office of Kämmerer.
 In 1723 he bought the manor of Hauskirchen in Lower Austria from Prince Joseph von Liechtenstein.
 From 1727 to 1734 he commanded the Czech Dragoon Regiment No. 7 while holding the rank of colonel.
 In 1734 he was promoted to Generalfeldwachtmeister and the following year Kavanagh rose to the rank of lieutenant field marshal.
 He died in 1739 of wounds received during the siege of Belgrade.
 Kavanagh and his wife Felicitas are commemorated by a monument with an inscription in the parish church of St Lawrence at Hauskirchen, which names him in Latin as Dermitius Freiherr von Kavanagh.

 Maximilian Ulysses Browne was of the first generation born in Austria but was from a prominent Limerick family.
 Through his mother, he was descended from the FitzGeralds, Earls of Desmond.
 Browne was a major-general by the age of 30.
 He rose to the rank of Generalfeldmarschall and died leading his men into battle during the Battle of Prague.
 Browne was a kinsman and mentor to Franz Moritz von Lacy (son of Peter Lacy) who rose to be president of the Hofkriegsrat from 1766 to 1774.
-Other famous Irish-Austrian generals included William O'Kelly from Aughrim in Co.
-Galway; John Sigismund Maguire of Co.
-Kerry, who captured Dresden in 1758 and successfully defended it against Frederick the Great, who mentioned him on a number of occasions; and General Karl O'Donnell, was known for his exceptional conduct at the Battle of Torgau.
-Meanwhile, Colonel Hume Caldwell of Co.
-Fermanagh was noted for his conduct at Breslau and Olmütz, where he perished.
+Other famous Irish-Austrian generals included William O'Kelly from Aughrim in County Galway; John Sigismund Maguire of County Kerry, who captured Dresden in 1758 and successfully defended it against Frederick the Great, who mentioned him on a number of occasions; and General Karl O'Donnell, was known for his exceptional conduct at the Battle of Torgau.
+Meanwhile, Colonel Hume Caldwell of County Fermanagh was noted for his conduct at Breslau and Olmütz, where he perished.
 Unusually, Caldwell was of Protestant origin.
 Field Marshal Laval Nugent von Westmeath was prominent during the Napoleonic Wars and was most noted for his role in the capture of Rome in 1815.
 In recognition of this, Pope Pius VI made him a prince in 1816.
 There were no Irish regiments in the Austrian Army with influence confined to nobility serving as officers.